onion-lang/onion/README.md

 ## Limitations

-+ Some compilation-time checks is not implemented  (e.g. checking that abstract methods are implemented, checking that final methods are not overriden).
-It maybe that the code compiled successfully will be rejected by class file verifier.
++ Some compilation-time checks is not implemented.
+For example, It is not checked that abstract methods are implemented.
+It maybe that the code compiled successfully will be rejected by class file verifiers.
-+	Currently, qualitiy of onionc implementation is not high.
-The comiler crashes in some codes.
-The source-codes in example directory is compiled and executed property.
++ Currently, onionc has edge cases.
+The compiler crashes sometimes.
-+ There are some features that is supported partially.
+  The source codes in example directory compiles and can be executed properly.
++ There are some partially supported features.
 For example, finally clause in try-catch is not supported yet.

 ## BuildHive (Jenkins)